Top

 •Other GPS-enabled devices, including some smartphone apps, are capable of importing GPS maps for offline use (no cellular reception required).
 All of these methods should be tested in low-risk, familiar locations to gain confidence, and proficiency in their use.
 ALWAYS: 1) Tell someone where you are going & when you plan to be back.
 2) Pack basic safety gear.

-My blog is the result of countless hours of solo work.
-At this project’s core is wanting to keep it free & unrestricted for all.
-Your support will help me to continue adding, updating, improving & ensuring it stays a free resource for everyone regardless of their ability to pay.
+Support www.halifaxtrails.ca This website is the result of countless hours of solo work.
+At this project’s core is my desire to keep it a free resource for all, while staying independent.